ENFORCEMENT

 Your Association NEEDS a Fine and Enforcement Policy

-Turtle Rock III Homeowners Ass'n v.
-Fisher confirms what many already knew: associations need a fee schedule timely disseminated to owners that demonstrates both the amounts for monetary penalties ("fines") and their appropriateness.
+Arizona: Turtle Rock III Homeowners Ass'n v.
+Fisher confirms what many already knew: associations need a fee schedule timely disseminated to owners that demonstrates both the amounts and appropriateness of monetary penalties ("fines").
 View an example Fine and Enforcement Policy (see page 2 of the R&Rs).

 Therefore, although the HOA had the authority under state statutes and the CC&Rs to promulgate a fine schedule for monetary penalties, there is no competent evidence in the record before us that it did so.
 Without competent evidence of a fee schedule timely promulgated demonstrating the fine amounts and the appropriateness of such amounts, monetary penalties are per se unreasonable.
 Even if a fee schedule existed, the HOA had the burden to prove its damages.